Paving Matroids: Defining Equations and Associated Varieties: Preliminaries

 \subsection{Realization spaces of matroids and associated varieties}

-We first review some results about matroids and their algebraic counterparts in order to fix our notation and keep the paper self-contained.
-We refer to \cite{Oxley, piff1970vector} for an introduction to matroids, and to \cite{mnev1985manifolds, mnev1988universality, sturmfels1989matroid} for their realization spaces and associated matroids.
-Additionally, we utilize the notation from \cite{bruns2003determinantal} for determinantal varieties and \cite{richter2011perspectives,lee2013mnev} for projective geometry.
-We include some necessary results from \textup{\cite{clarke2021matroid}} and \textup{\cite{sidman2021geometric}}.
+We first review some results about matroids and their algebraic counterparts to fix our notation and keep the paper self-contained.
+We refer to \cite{Oxley, piff1970vector} for an introduction to matroids, and to \cite{mnev1985manifolds, mnev1988universality, sturmfels1989matroid} for their realization spaces and associated varieties.
+We use the notation from \cite{bruns2003determinantal} for determinantal varieties and \cite{richter2011perspectives,lee2013mnev} for projective geometry, and recall some necessary results from \textup{\cite{clarke2021matroid, sidman2021geometric}}.

-A matroid is a combinatorial abstraction of linear dependence within a vector space.
-When presented with a finite set of vectors within a fixed vector space, the collection of linearly dependent sets of vectors defines a matroid.
-Should this process be reversible, meaning that for a given matroid $M$, we can identify such a collection of vectors, we refer to these vectors as a realization of $M$.
-We denote $\Gamma_M$ as the {\em space of realizations} of $M$, containing all such collections of vectors.